 I started covering the cake in fondant and after getting the first layer of pink on and then adding the darker shade of grey, it was getting quite late.
 Sachin had to force me to go to bed, because I would have spent all night on it.
 The bad part was, however, that it just didn't look right.
 The pink lines were wide and uneven and I just wasn't happy with it.

-re-ice the cake and start over.
+I woke up early the next morning - on due date - and knew what I had to do: I was going to peel off the fondant, re-ice the cake and start over.
 This was just piling a bit more stress onto an already stressful order, but I really needed to get this cake looking just right.

 And in the end, I was happy with it.
 What was even better, was that Sachin gave it the thumbs up, calling it a "kick-ass Companion Cube cake!"